mrz1836/go-api-router/README.md

 # go-api-middleware
 **go-api-middleware** is a lightweight middleware for cors, logging, and standardized error handling.
+This package is intended to be used with Julien Schmidt's [httprouter](https://github.com/julienschmidt/httprouter) and uses an extendable logging package [go-logger](https://github.com/mrz1836/go-logger).

 | | | | | | | |
 |-|-|-|-|-|-|-|